What is Interview Bias and How to Avoid It | Thomas.co

 Furthermore, this will help interviewers know what to ask and in what order, so as to help provide the same candidate experience for all applicants.
 Whilst the questions may change based on the industry or requirements for the job, an interview guide can be used to help candidates for a role be treated equally.

-Using standardised questions and a scoring criteria removes many different kinds of bias from the interview process.
-You can develop a scoring system but then this needs to be standardised across each interview.
+Using standardized questions and a scoring criteria removes many different kinds of bias from the interview process.
+You can develop a scoring system but then this needs to be standardized across each interview.
 By doing so, you bring clarity to the decision making process based solely on the information you have from the interview over other potential influencing decisions.

 Provide interviewer training